+Laos is a unique country, which has been quietly welcoming tourists for decades now.
 A little bit about the city before moving on to its attractions.
 Luang Prabang has its French colonial past even to this day, with the streets adorned with traditional French style buildings.
 The entire city of Luang Prabang itself is listed among the UNESCO heritage sites owing to its unique Buddhist temples, homes and landscape since 1995.

 Excellent weather, awesome food, affordable accommodation and beautiful attractions make Luang Prabang the most visited city of Laos.
 Whether you have just one to two days or wish to spend weeks in this serene town, you have plenty of things to do in Luang Prabang.

 Top Things To Do in Luang Prabang

 Climb Mount Phousi for a Birdview of Luang Prabang

 A small climb of about 300 steps leads you to the top, where there are a temple and viewpoints.
 You can get a 360-degree view of the picturesque town from there.

 Explore the Buddhist Temples

 Wat Xieng Thong

 The most well known and the elegant temple is Wat Xieng Thong, which is also a part of the UNESCO sites in Luang Prabang.
 Built in 1560, it is one of the oldest and prominent temples in Luang Prabang.

 It was the place where Pra Bhang, meaning the Golden Buddha after which the city acquired its name was present.
 Although the statue is now relocated, it is occasionally brought to Wat Mai during the traditional New Year or festivities.